 Seals and grey seals also cavort on Heligoland's north beach.
 You won't get as close to the wild animals as on the dune in any other place in Germany.

 Grey seal watching on Helgoland

 The dune of Heligoland is the territory of numerous grey seals.
 In summer, the cute pachyderms sun themselves on the island's beaches.
 They are used to visitors.
-That is why you are allowed to approach the grey seals up to 30 meters.
+That is why you are allowed to approach the grey seals up to 30 meters and you can get even closer to them, where the habitat of the seals is separated from people by a fence.
+Care should be taken with the baby seals and there should be kept sufficient distance from them.
+Nevertheless, you are more than close enough to enjoy the funny poses and facial expressions of the animals.
 Close enough to enjoy the funny poses and facial expressions of the animals.
 With a good lens you will succeed in taking unique photographs.

 Seal babies in winter